ShawnHan1993/SICKsensor/README.md

 Notice that the line 92 changes the kernel of svm

 Please note that this requires scikit-learn 0.19.1 for the use of the MLPClassifier

+Check README.md in ./zwc662 and follow the instructions to implement anomaly detection.